-- When you add your observation to the Fossil Atmospheres project, iNaturalist will ask for some additional information: - Approximate height of the tree: 10-30 ft or 30+ ft - Sex of the tree: male or female - For information on how to identify the sex of the tree, see step two above - $\circ$ $\,$ Confirmation that two photos have been uploaded: no or yes - Which side of the tree you collected from (optional): unknown, north, east, south, or west
+- When you add your observation to the Fossil Atmospheres project, iNaturalist will ask for some additional information: - Approximate height of the tree: 10-30 ft or 30+ ft - Sex of the tree: male or female - For information on how to identify the sex of the tree, see step two above - o Confirmation that two photos have been uploaded: no or yes - Which side of the tree you collected from (optional): unknown, north, east, south, or west corner.
+For Android select the check mark in the upper right-hand corner to confirm your answers.

-Mobile App Website After checking the fields are accurately filled in, select the check mark in the upper After checking the fields are accurately filled in, you must confirm each required field
+Mobile App Website , After checking the fields are accurately filled in, you must confirm each required field individually using the "Add" buttons on the right before you are able to join the project.